What we know so far about the disappearance of Mizzou student Riley Strain

 Riley’s friends called him and he said he was going to head back to their hotel.

-The young man was then seen on CCTV footage wearing a two-tone shirt, crossing 1st Avenue North to Gay Street at 9:47 p.m.
+The young man was then seen on CCTV footage wearing a two-tone shirt, crossing 1st Avenue North to Gay Street at 9:47pm.
+His path was taking him further away from his hotel, and closer to the Cumberland River.

+The last pings from his cellphone put him near a park in the proximity of the river on the night of 8 March.

-That was the last time Riley was seen.
-He is 6-foot-5, weighs 160 pounds and has blue eyes and blonde hair.
+The last time Riley was seen was on surveillance video as he was crossing to Gay Street.
+He is 6’7”, weighs 160 pounds and has blue eyes and blonde hair.

+Metro Nashville Police released body camera footage on 18 March showing Riley speaking to a police officer on the night of his disappearance.
+In the video, the officer sees Riley walking down the street and asks him how he is doing.
+Riley greets the officer and says he’s doing fine before continuing down the street.

+Police also revealed that the final text message sent from Riley’s phone before it died said “good lops,” but it’s currently unclear what that might have meant.
+Some social media commenters suggested it meant “low on power, sorry,” but a friend of Riley’s, Chris Dingman, told NewsNation that Mr Strain’s phone was not low on power at the time that text was sent.

-On Thursday, family friend Chris Dingman said that the family had had confirmation from two seperate homeless encampments that Riley had been in the area.
+On 14 March, Mr Dingman said that the family had had confirmation from two separate homeless encampments that Riley had been in the area.

 “I was talking to family members currently in downtown Nashville searching, and we have found another homeless person that had acknowledged that Riley had been in that area,” Mr Dingman told WSMV4.